isomerpages/govtech-stp/_traveller-resources/COVID19 Travel Insurance and Medical Treatment for Inbound Travellers.md

 #### Insurance for Long-Term Pass Holders

 Employers are no longer required to buy COVID-19 travel insurance for all (new and existing) Work Permit, Training Work Permit and S Pass holders, before they enter Singapore.
-For more information, please refer to <a href="https://www.mom.gov.sg/covid-19/frequently-asked-questions/eligible-claims-and-medical-benefits#who-is-responsible-for-paying-for-the-pass-holders-covid-19-treatment" target="_blank">MOM's website</a>.
+For more information please refer to <a href="https://www.mom.gov.sg/covid-19/frequently-asked-questions/eligible-claims-and-medical-benefits#who-is-responsible-for-paying-for-the-pass-holders-covid-19-treatment" target="_blank">MOM's website</a>.

-All other pass holders are responsible for all costs associated with COVID-19 related treatment and recovery (see <a href="#cost">Section 3</a>) and are <b>encouraged</b> to buy medical insurance with the appropriate coverage <b>before entering Singapore</b> to ensure sufficient coverage should they develop COVID-19 symptoms or test positive for COVID-19 in Singapore.
+All other pass holders are responsible for all costs associated with COVID-19 related treatment an recovery (see Section 3) and are encouraged to buy medical insurance with the appropriate coverage <b>before entering Singapore</b>, and should ensure sufficient coverage should they develop COVID-19 symptoms or test positive for COVID-19 in Singapore.

 <div id="treatment"></div>